5.2.8 Allegations Against Prospective Adopters and in Relation to Children Placed for Adoption or Already Adopted

 Where the prospective adopters are in receipt of financial support, they should be informed of any implications for the payment of such support, where placements have been suspended.

-If an Initial Child Protection Conference is convened, the Conference Chair must be consulted in advance to hold a pre conference discussion and follow the LSCB procedures in relation to Initial Child Protection Conferences (discuss whether the foster carers should be invited to attend).
-See Leicester City, Leicestershire and Rutland Local Safeguarding Children Boards Procedures Manual, Initial Child Protection Conferences Procedure.
+If an Initial Child Protection Conference is convened, the Conference Chair must be consulted in advance to hold a pre conference discussion and follow the LSCP procedures in relation to Initial Child Protection Conferences (discuss whether the foster carers should be invited to attend).
+See Leicester City, Leicestershire and Rutland Local Safeguarding Children Partnerships Procedures Manual, Child Protection Conferences Procedure.
 In any event, the foster carers' views must be obtained for and communicated to the Conference.

 3.4 Concluding the Investigation